 - Create a sticky learning experience

 - Support your traditional eLearning or face-to-face Instructor-Led Training

 How Can You Use Video-Based Learning To Create High-Impact mLearning Trainings?

 To maximize the impact of video-based learning, you need to work with a bigger picture or a Learning and Performance Ecosystem.
 With this approach, you can choose solutions that align with various learner needs and factor for creating awareness and pre-training interest generation.

-Using the Learning and Performance Ecosystem that we use at EI Design, here is an overview of how you can craft your mLearning solutions as you leverage the video-based learning strategy.
+Using the Learning and Performance Ecosystem that we use at EI, here is an overview of how you can craft your mLearning solutions as you leverage the video-based learning strategy.

 Option 1: Video-Based Learning: To Support Initiation/Create Awareness Of Key Programs

 - Videos to support key change management initiatives

 Option 2: Video-Based Learning: To Watch And Learn

 - Videos for learning specific concepts or skills